Malaysian-style chicken satay with peanut sauce

-Most Asian countries have a version of satay, the best usually available on street corners or open air markets in small stalls.
-Each recipe in its own turn speaks of secret spice mixes and is absolutely delicious.
+Most Asian countries have a version of satay, the best usually available on street corners or open-air markets in small stalls.
+Each recipe speaks of secret spice mixes and is absolutely delicious.

-This recipe is no exception, lightly flavored, juicy and paired with an amazing peanut satay sauce.
-I have learned that homemade satay sauces, with or without peanuts are so much better than the commercially bottled versions available in supermarkets.
-I have started making my own a few years ago and have never looked back.
+This recipe is no exception.
+It is lightly flavoured, juicy, and paired with an amazing peanut satay sauce.
+I have learned that homemade satay sauces, with or without peanuts, are so much better than the commercially bottled versions available in supermarkets.
+I started making my own a few years ago and have never looked back.

 This recipe can be made vegetarian by substituting tofu for chicken.
-The flavors are still wonderful.
+The flavours are still outstanding.

-This is wonderful cookbook filled with very approachable recipes that highlights flavors, techniques and dishes from the region.
+This is a wonderful cookbook filled with very approachable recipes that highlight flavors, techniques, and dishes from the region.
 I definitely need to cook from it a lot more!

 Ingredients: